rcrowther/django-sitemapcfg/README.md

             ],
         }

-A thought: I considered a 'today' option, but that would update on every sitemap generation, so is wildly imprecise.
-And unhelpful to search engines.
+A thought: I considered a 'today' option, but that would update on every sitemap generation, so is wildly imprecise and unhelpful to search engines.
 Also, mass updating of model 'modified' dates is not good for site maintenence, the page is updating, not the model data.
-A literal date will not be automatic, will need the Django Setting file changing and possibly reverting.
-Whatever, it leaves model data unaltered, as it should be.
-Once a search engine has crawled, the setting can be reverted to a model 'modified' field, and pages with no model will use the coded literal date, which is a fair representation.
+A literal date will not be automatic, will need the Django Setting file to be changed and possibly later reverted.
+However, it leaves model data unaltered, as it should be.
+Once a search engine has crawled, the setting can be reverted to a reference to a model field.
+Also, pages with no model can use a literal date, which is a fair representation.